The IoIC profession map: How to achieve IC success - Oak Engage

 Oak Engage and industry experts will go through each of the professional areas that make up the framework and share their top tips on how you can achieve success in your career and reach internal comms greatness.

-1. Strategy, Planning and Business Acumen
+1. Strategy, planning and business acumen

 Using Oak’s technology will enable you to get the right message to the right people at the right time.
 This means you don’t have to worry about the boring stuff and focus your already limited resources on what matters - creating and implementing an internal comms strategy.